tejasrangle/Shreeman_Store_Dashboard/README.md

 - Open the Dashboard: Open the Excel file using Microsoft Excel or a compatible spreadsheet application.

-- Explore the Data: Navigate through different sheets and charts to explore various aspects of Vrinda Store's sales data.
+- Explore the Data: Navigate through different sheets and charts to explore various aspects of Shreeman Store's sales data.

 - Customize as Needed: Modify the dashboard to suit your specific requirements by updating data sources or adding new analyses.